 As lunchtime neared, we swung by Richard’s Market – a wonderful, well-stocked grocery store – where Alberta was thrilled for me to try the fresh poke.
 Since Buddy doesn’t eat fish, I hadn’t made a point to try this famous Hawaiian dish yet, so she was excited to share one of the delicious poke bowls with me.

-Our beach-side picnic spot was the perfect setting for lunch.
+Our beach-side picnic tables spot was the perfect setting for lunch.
 I got my first (delicious) taste of poke while watching the waves crash and the nearby beach-goers play.
 Buddy and I chatted with Alberta about travel, writing, and meeting interesting people.

 Our gorgeous lunch spot marked the later half of our tour, but we still had a short hike to Sweetheart Rock and a trip to the extremely fancy, high-priced Four Seasons Lanai Resort.
 I still can’t believe how much we were able to fit in.
 Somehow, I think Alberta managed to steal us some extra time.